rieckpil/progmot/content/post/writing-a-book-remotely.md

 As the book is all about getting ready for the cloud and effectively deploying applications to production in the cloud, the icon of a launching rocket seemed suitable.
 We started with the placeholder project name `aws101`.
 However, as this was clearly violating the trademarks of AWS, we had to find another name.

 After some brainstorming for possible names, we ended up with `Stratospheric`.
+Much like the rocket icon, that term is fits the "cloud" metaphor quite nicely.

 We ordered two design examples for the logo on Fiverr and picked the best one: